amadeus4dev/amadeus-flight-booking-django/README.md

-# Amadeus Flight Booking
+# Flight booking engine

-We recently released our first booking API to give you the chance to integrate booking capabilities directly in your application.
+With the Amadeus Self-Service APIs you can integrate flight booking capabilities in your application.
 In this prototype we demonstrate the end-to-end booking process, which works in conjunction with three APIs:
 * [Flight Offer Search](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search): to search for the best bookable flight offers.
 * [Flight Offer Price](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-price):  confirms the latest price and availability of a specific chosen flight.
 * [Flight Create Orders](https://developers.amadeus.com/self-service/category/air/api-doc/flight-create-orders): to book flights and ancillary services proposed by the airline.

+We also return COVID-19 travel restrictions information with the [Travel Restrictions API](https://developers.amadeus.com/self-service/category/destination-content/api-doc/travel-restrictions) for the destination country.

 The [application](https://amadeus4dev-book-flight.herokuapp.com) is also hosted, so you can play directly with it.